jondurbin/airoboros/README.md

-  --overwrite           overwrite output path if it exists --append              append to output path if it exists --uncensored          try to produce uncensored responses, via role-play prompt --prompt PROMPT       prompt prefix to use for generating non-contextual instructions --contextual-prompt CONTEXTUAL_PROMPT
+  --overwrite           overwrite output path if it exists --append              append to output path if it exists --uncensored          try to produce uncensored responses, via role-play prompt --bot-name BOT_NAME   name of the bot, when using uncensored mode --prompt PROMPT       prompt prefix to use for generating non-contextual instructions --contextual-prompt CONTEXTUAL_PROMPT
                         prompt to use for generating contextual prompts